Curriculum and Instruction, PhD

 The Doctor of Philosophy Degree in Curriculum and Instruction is awarded in recognition of the attainment of independent and comprehensive scholarship in the field.
 To qualify for the degree, the student must meet the following specific requirements.

 - Residence: Three consecutive sessions (summer, fall, spring; fall, spring, summer; etc.) of 6 semester hours enrollment are required, to be completed during the course of the program.
-The ten year rule on recency of credit will apply.
+The ten-year rule on residency of credit will apply.

 - 18 hours of core curriculum & instruction